Highlights

 Pricing Trends

-Pricing in the Sarasota Keys was mixed in May 2026.
-The median sale price declined to $1,132,000, down from $1,193,000 in May 2025.
-Since the median reflects the middle of the market, this suggests the typical sale price moved lower from last year.
+Pricing in the Sarasota Keys was mixed in June.
+The median sale price was $1,098,000, nearly unchanged from $1,100,000 one year earlier.
+Since the median reflects the middle of the market, this suggests that typical pricing held steady rather than moved sharply higher or lower.

 Inventory Trends